hirowgit/2A0_python_basic_course/README.md

 ---------------------------------------------------------------------------
 TypeError                                 Traceback (most recent call last)
 <ipython-input-11-c47a2d0560bb> in <module>()
-----> 1 x1=math.sin([0,pi/4,pi/2,3**pi/4])
+----> 1 x1=math.sin([0,pi/4,pi/2,3*pi/4])

 TypeError: must be real number, not list
 </code></pre>

 ***
 ## Assignment 1-3B:
 Explain a serious difference, error and mistake in the misuse of the function in other cases by making codes.
-(Please do not type your answer here.
-I will invite you in KWM (Key Words Meeting) Web)

 ***
 ### Note: “plt” and “np” are recommended to specify used modules

 In conclusion, python programmers usually use short names for abbreviations of modules names such as “plt,” “np” and so on, in the aim of avoidance of the misuse of functions.
-Therefore, I recommend you to follow the practical rules in python coding, except it is very basic module like math (at least from [module] import ** should be used only one time).
+Therefore, I recommend you to follow the practical rules in python coding, except it is very basic module like math (at least from [module] import * should be used only one time).
 This action also helps smooth cross-validation with other programmers as colleagues in your team.

 For further interests, I recommend you to read
 page 25 (Japanese) and page 26 (English)